arvis00/Weather_exam/README.md

 # Weather_search

-To run the project clone the repo, "npm i" and then use "npm run dev" command
+To run the project download the repo, "npm i" and then use "npm run dev" command

 Final project for vanilla Javascript course.
 - Search weather data for specific cities.
 Data saves in local storage.